Justin Proctor, VGBI Coordinator (Smithsonian’s Virginia Working Landscapes)

 (540) 347-2334 ext.
 7051

-October is the Wildlife Habitat Restoration Coordinator for The Piedmont Environmental Council.
+October is the Wildlife Habitat Program Manager for The Piedmont Environmental Council.
 Her work includes executing a diverse portfolio of wildlife habitat restoration projects, leading community-based conservation efforts, and promoting landowner engagement around habitat management.
 She manages the VGBI Financial Incentives Program and is a licensed raptor bander, banding birds from many of the nest boxes VGBI has installed.

 Favorite grassland bird: Barn Owl